If you loan your cousin Gertrude $10 on January 1st and told her she would have to pay you back $11 on December 31st you might call this loan an IOU.

-When you purchase a bond you become one of many individuals loaning money to a corporate, or government institution.
-Bonds are often considered a fixed income security, because when you purchase a bond you know immediately what you are going to get as a rate of return.
+When you purchase a bond you become one of many individuals loaning money to a corporation, or government institution.
+Bonds are often considered fixed income security because when you purchase a bond you know immediately what you are going to get as a rate of return.

 - What is a Mutual Fund?

 - 8 Simple Investing Terms You Need to Understand

 - A Simple Way to Start Investing – The Bucket Strategy

 - 10 Successful Money Management Tips to Live By – from a 52-Year-Old